anvilproject/anvil-portal/content/data/data-access.md

 [[heroSmall]]
-| The AnVIL requires robust access controls that can selectively grant access to a number of groups with different access request requirements
+| AnVIL requires robust access controls that can selectively grant access to a number of groups with different access request requirements

 ## Access Groups
 **Consortium Members** - Members of the data-generating consortium are granted access directly by a designated official of the consortium.

 **External Researcher Access** - Members of the wider community may request access through dbGAP.
-Upon receiving access in dbGAP, the researcher will be able to access the data within the AnVIL.
+Upon receiving access in dbGAP, the researcher will be able to access the data within AnVIL.

-**AnVIL Developers** - Per the terms of the grant, AnVIL developers are given access to data housed on the AnVIL in order to help facilitate testing, debugging, and support.
+**AnVIL Developers** - Per the terms of the grant, AnVIL developers are given access to data housed on AnVIL in order to help facilitate testing, debugging, and support.

 ## Specifications
 Terra maintains access controls through a list of Authorization Groups (Auth Groups) attached to each workspace.
 If a workspace has an auth group attached, it can only be interacted with by users inside the group.
 Auth groups can also contain other groups, allowing a simple nesting structure to make additions and removals simple.
 How each group above gets their names onto an auth group varies per user list.